The Structure and Evolution of LRDs: Insights from JWST NIRSpec Medium and High Resolution Spectroscopy at $z\sim4$: Discussion

 \section{Discussion}

-In this section, we first discuss the systematic uncertainties in the estimates of $M_{\rm BH}$ and $L_{\rm bol}$, and then examine the $M_{\rm BH}$–$M_{*}$ relation.
-We next investigate the characteristic size, mass, and structure of the LRD gas shell, and finally propose a model with a thickened photosphere, analyzing its implications for the observed optical continuum under different physical conditions.
+In this section, we first discuss the systematic uncertainties in the estimates of $M_{\rm BH}$ and $L_{\rm bol}$.
+Then we investigate the characteristic size, mass, and structure of the LRD gas shell, and finally propose a model with a thickened photosphere, analyzing its implications for the observed optical continuum under different physical conditions.
+Finally, we examine the possible $M_{\rm BH}$–$M_{*}$ relation in our sample.